West Virginia Online Betting

 West Virginia now offers several forms of legal gambling to its citizens and visitors, including casino gambling, pari-mutuel wagering on horse and greyhound races, and the state lottery.

-West Virginia sports betting launching soon
+West Virginia sports betting underway

 Additionally, in March 2018, state lawmakers passed the WV Sports Lottery Wagering Act, legalizing sports betting in the state.
 This law was passed pending a decision from the US Supreme Court or Congress allowing states to legally offer sports betting.